 I think it is worth going a little more into detail here, before pointing out why I was fairly wrong in my assumptions about absolutely necessary items.

-To give you an idea, my possessions consisted primarily of (please take note that this is a single household):
+To give you an idea, my possessions comprised essentially (please take note that this is a single household):

 Five shelf-meters books (most of these books useless generic self-improvement literature, or books about engineering matters I’d luckily not had to look into since ten years), two dozen pairs of shoes (some of them decades old and never worn), a bike plus implements, tools, toolboxes, two guitars plus amplifier, one laundry basket full of CD’s, one laundry basket full of DVDs, one cardboard box replete with electronic devices, weights, five drawers with exercises as a reminiscence of my engineering studies (I had 20+ in my prime as an engineering student), Judo and MMA impedimenta, lots of clothes and jackets, petty personal belongings like medals or soft toys, dozens of bottles of alcohol (the traditional birthday present), chessboards, magazines, photo-equipment, posters.

 It was plenty of stuff (and I’ve not even mentioned all the kitchen equipment or the wreckage on my balcony), however very much less what the average person in the Western World owns.

 As a matter of fact, it was only a fraction of my friends’ or relatives’ possessions.

 But for me, it was still too much.

 I was fairly wrong in my assumption that I have to purchase a lot of new things on the spot during my vacation.

-There was not a workplace to visit (I solely attended university lectures), therefore wearing three shirts in rotation would have been more than sufficient (and for nightlife or dates a better one in reserve).
+There was not a workplace to frequent (I solely attended university lectures), therefore wearing three shirts in rotation would have been more than sufficient (and for nightlife or dates a better one in reserve).
 Further, two trousers and two jackets would have been enough.